 This calculates your ten year risk of either heart disease or stroke.
 It is applicable for people between the age of 40 and 79.
 There is more information about interpretation of your result here.

-This one is from multiple British Societies, including cardiovascular disease, hypertension and stroke.
+This one is from multiple British Societies, including the groups for cardiovascular disease, hypertension and stroke.

-Of course these calculators only provide estimates of your risk and aren’t specific to you only – in the future, we will have more specific calculations based on your genes and risk profile, particularly when we combine these large datasets with newer predictiont techniques utilising machine learning.
+Of course these calculators only provide estimates of your risk and aren’t specific to you only – in the future, we will have more specific calculations based on your genes and risk profile, particularly when we combine these large datasets with newer predictive techniques utilising artificial intelligence.